 The following positions have been reviewed and approved for posting:

 How did your experiences at UT help to shape your career path?
-My favorite thing about UT Food Science was the people—the other students, staff, and faculty members.

 What advice would you give to current and future students?